This is my own, personal story about struggling with prenatal and postpartum depression.

 Somehow I managed to fake smile through the 9 long months.
 I chose to deliver at a birth center with a midwife.
 I never told them about the prenatal depression.
 They were mothers themselves and they thought of birth as beautiful and natural – I didn’t want to be that one pessimistic mother with mental health issues.

 My daughter was born in 2 hours and 4 minutes from the start of the first contraction.
-I barely made it to the birth center, in fact I was certain I would deliver in the car on the way there.
+While I expected another precipitous labor, this time, I wasn’t at a hospital already waiting for labor to begin.
+This time, I barely made it to the birth center, in fact I was certain I would deliver in the car on the way there.
 It was the single, most traumatic experience of my entire life.

 The first few months after she was born were similar to the 9 months of pregnancy…